 The Project is not likely to be a source of fire, or a contributor to spreading an existing fire.
 However, there is some rare potential fire hazard due to electrical faults at the PV modules and ancillary equipment.
 The contractor will prepare a fire control plan for the construction activities.
-It will include establishing procedures for specific types of likely fires, training staff accordingly, and keeping fire protection equipment on site.
+It is anticipated that this will include establishing procedures for specific types of likely fires, training staff accordingly, and keeping fire protection equipment on site.